uvaai/ml1/_schedules/5 Life Long Learning/index.md

 depend on the details of your circumstances.

-Any extension request needs to be agreed upon before the deadline expires, which means your request can usually only be handeled on Friday latest.
+Any extension request needs to be agreed upon before the deadline expires, which means your request can usually only be handled on Friday latest.
 If you do not receive a reply in time, you should *always* still submit your current version of the assignment before the deadline, so this part can still be graded.

 ## Scheduled classes

-All classes are scheduled on Friday from 14:00 to 16:00 during the 12 week period of the course, with a separate kick-off session the Friday before we start.
+All classes are scheduled on Wednesday from 14:00 to 16:00 during the 12 week period of the course, with a separate kick-off session the Wednesday before we start.
+The full course schedule is available as a PDF on the Life Long Learning website.

 ### Kick-off session